 Sale of partnership interest

-Whether or not the sale of a partnership interest by a non-resident is subject to US tax was left with some room for interpretation due to conflicting results between a Revenue Ruling and a Tax Court case.
+Whether the sale of a partnership interest by a non-resident is subject to US tax was left with some room for interpretation due to conflicting results between a Revenue Ruling and a Tax Court case.
 The inconsistency has been removed by codifying the Revenue Ruling which subjects the sale to US tax to the extent it relates to US effectively connected income.
 This is effective for sales occurring on or after November 27, 2017.
-Starting in 2018, a sale of a partnership interest by a non-resident is subject to a 10% withholding tax on the amount realized on the sale.
+Starting in 2018, a sale of a partnership interest by a non-resident is subject to 10% withholding tax on the amount realized on the sale.

 For those Canadians that are invested in US businesses or real estate investments through partnerships or LLCs, a new deduction from income is included in the Bill.
 The deduction is equal to 20% of qualified business income which includes rental income, but does not include investment income such as capital gains, interest and dividends.
 Qualified business income is subject to a W-2 wage limitation or 2.5% of the original cost basis for depreciable assets with lives of 10 years or greater.
 The depreciable asset provision permits the deduction for real estate investment pass-throughs that would not otherwise have W-2 wages.